BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 ## Adversaries

 Passport offers specific defenses against the following [#Smartcustody](https://www.smartcustody.com/) adversaries.
-Other adversaries such as Censorship, Correlation, and Transaction Error fall into the purview of the Software Wallet used.
+Other adversaries such as Censorship, Correlation, and Transaction Error fall into the purview of the transaction coordinator used.

 ### Bitrot